Skip to main content

 • Evaluation: description of how you will measure your project’s success/impact

-3. Detailed, line-item budget proposal for how the funds will be used, alongside a description of any matching/additional funds that will be used to support your project.
+2. Detailed, line-item budget proposal for how the funds will be used, alongside a description of any matching/additional funds that will be used to support your project.

-4. Letter of support (optional) from appropriate unit lead or faculty/staff advisor.
+3. Letter of support (optional) from appropriate unit lead or faculty/staff advisor.

-Project Proposal Acceptance Criteria
+Project Proposal Acceptance Criteria:

-Proposals submitted by the May 1, 2022 deadline will be evaluated by a team of members from the Resilience Lab and the CSF, and assessed based on the following criteria:
+Proposals submitted by the April 30th, 2024 deadline will be evaluated by a team of members from the Resilience Lab and the CSF, and assessed based on the following criteria:

 • Clear and direct alignment with the UW Resilience Lab and CSF’s joint goals as outlined above.